 I love this book!
 FOR THE LOVE OF THE DAME is a charming ride, with every page full of wonderful, warm moments that make you smile all the way through.
 Miriam Allenson has just shot to the top of my auto-buy list! – Lani Diane Rich, New York Times best-selling author of The Fortune Quilt

 A brilliant new voice in contemporary romance, Miriam Allenson writes characters that leap off the page and into your heart, bringing love and laughter with them. – Nancy Herkness, best-selling author of the Wager of Hearts series

-Hilarious, sexy, heartwarming…a fabulous debut!
-Miriam Allenson hits it out of the park in her debut novel FOR THE LOVE OF THE DAME,.
-Sofia and Car are proof that when opposites attract, sparks fly. – Lisa Ann Verge, RITA nominated author of Heaven In His Arms
+Hilarious, sexy, heartwarming . . . a fabulous debut!
+Miriam Allenson hits it out of the park in her debut novel FOR THE LOVE OF THE DAME.
+Sofia and Car are proof that when opposites attract, sparks fly. – Lisa Ann Verge, author of Senseless Acts of Beauty